jeffreykegler/old_kollos/notes/design/intermediate.md

 ## Overview

+[ This document is under construction.
+Skimming should give some idea of the kinds of information the KIR will need, at least.
+]

 Kollos's interface language will be the LUIF, essentially Lua 5.1 extended with BNF.
 A top layer, called the Kollos high layer, or KHIL, will parse this into the "Kollos intermediate representation".
-The Kollos intermediate representation, also called the KIR, is pure Lua 5.1 with some calls to the kollos Lua package.
+The Kollos intermediate representation, also called the KIR, is a Lua 5.1 table.

-Since the KIR is pure Lua 5.1, it can be run with Lua.
+Since the KIR is a Lua 5.1 table, it can be read directly by a Lua interpreter.
-The KIR calls in the kollos package, which at this point Jeffrey expects that he will write, will then do lower level transformations to make the grammar ready for Libmarpa.
+The KIR table will be the input to the lower layer of Kollos, the KLOL, which at this point Jeffrey expects that he will write.
-These lower level transformations are called the Kollos lower layer, or KLOL.

-This document describes

-* the "kollos" Lua package calls in the KIR.

-* the KHIL "callbacks", which allow the KLOL to get information from the KHIL for error messages, tracing, debugging, etc.
+The KLOL will do make it ready for Libmarpa.

 ## Motivation